dwyl/learn-api-design/README.md

 you should visit our [`learn-websockets`](https://github.com/dwyl/learn-websockets) repo for a more comprehensive introduction.

+A few useful resources
-Additionally, here are some useful resources if you want to expand knowledge about this topic.
+if you want to expand knowledge about this topic:

 + **Q**: Can we use WebSockets? http://caniuse.com/#feat=websockets
 **Answer**: ***YES***!
 IE 10+, Safari/iOS Safari 7.1+, Android 4.4+ & Android Chrome